Skip To Main Content

 1. Minimum of four (4) faculty on the committee, including the committee chair and co-chair, if applicable.

-2. All committee members must be on Graduate Committee Faculty through OGAPS.
-A list isavailable at http://ogaps.tamu.edu/faculty-advisors/search.
+2. All committee members must be on Graduate Committee Faculty through Graduate and Professional School.
+A list is available at https://gradcom.tamu.edu/faculty.

 3. At least one member must be from outside the Department of Mechanical Engineering.